chumarjamil/authentication-microservice/README.md

 * ✔ Full Docker & ECS orchestration
 * ✔ Logging & monitoring with CloudWatch

-💡 This project is built for developers who want a powerful, scalable, and production-ready authentication microservice with the latest DevOps and cloud technologies.
+💡 This project is built for those who want a powerful, scalable, and production-ready authentication microservice with the latest DevOps and cloud technologies.